Best Wine with Mexican Food

 Albariño has a similar flavor to Sauvignon Blanc, but it’s not as herbal as a typical Sauvignon Blanc.
 It tends to have notes of citrus fruits like lemons and grapefruit, and sometimes stone fruits like nectarines and peaches.

 White Vihno Verde wine is a soft, fizzy Portuguese wine and is the ideal easy-drinking wine in summer.
-Vinho Verde is also a region, and usually produces wines that are minerally and dry, with notes of pear and citrus.
+Vinho Verde is also a region, and usually produces red wines, that are minerally and dry, with notes of pear and citrus.

 ChristinaDay